-NOTICE: Our Summer/Fall 2021 Driver's Education classes will be a combination of virtual and in-classroom classes.
-Questions?
-Click here for our contact information and the Summer/Fall 2021 class schedule.
+NOTICE: Our Driver's Education classes will be a combination of virtual and in-classroom classes.
+Click here for the latest class schedule.

-The Georgia Piedmont Tech Driver Education Program, licensed by the Georgia Department of Driver Services, consists of 30 hours of classroom instruction and 6 hours of private behind-the-wheel training.
+The Georgia Piedmont Tech Driver Education Program, licensed by the Georgia Department of Driver Services, consists of 30 hours of classroom instruction and six (6) hours of private behind-the-wheel training.

 Students are required to attend each class on time.
 Classroom grades will be based upon attitude, participation and achievement.
-Students should attend each class with a notebook, and pen or pencil.
+Students should attend each class with a notebook and pen or pencil.
 Textbooks and all materials will be provided to each student by Georgia Piedmont Tech.
-The cost of the course is $350.00.
+The cost of the course is $400.00.

 The Georgia Driver’s Education Grant Scholarship Program